getpatchwork/patchwork/docs/deployment.md

 ### Final Steps

-Once done, we should be able to check that all requirements are met using the the `check` command of the `manage.py` executable:
+Once done, we should be able to check that all requirements are met using the `check` command of the `manage.py` executable:

     $ /opt/patchwork/manage.py check